 A mouse with a USB dongle functions similarly to Bluetooth and requires batteries, but takes up one of your USB ports on the Mac which is super precious if you’re on a newest MacBook model.
 The latest MBP has already phrased out USB ports.

 If you’re a staunch Apple fan or simply enjoy the feel of the Apple Magic Mouse, you’ll want to make sure to keep it clean and in working order.
 Whether you own a rechargeable model or a battery-operated model, they can both benefit from having their sensors checked and exterior cleaned.

 Follow this guide from Apple to keep your mice safe while you clean it.

 Not sure if a mouse is for you but still want more space than the built-in trackpad?
 The Magic Trackpad 2 from Apple will give you six inches of trackpad space, and comes with the relatively recent Force Touch feature.
 It has a low profile and connects via Bluetooth, so you can use it with ease.

 Also, a mouse pad may be worth considering if you want to protect your mice from physical scratch and have a smooth moving experience.
 The Belkin WaveRest Gel Mouse Pad with wrist support is a great choice.

 Purchasing a mouse to use with your MacBook Pro can be a great way to increase your productivity and simplify your workflow.
-It will make working with complex programs easier, as well as allow you to use your MacBook in a more relaxed format, without confining your hands to a small space.
+It will make working with complex programs easier, as well as allow you to use your MacBook in a more relaxed working environment, without confining your hands to a small space.